unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/06-settings.md

 ### Linked configurations

-You can use the same configuration in multiple products by checking the link checkbox show below
+You can use the same configuration in multiple products by checking the "link" checkbox shown below

 <img srcset="/dynamicproduct/images/link-configuration.jpg 2x" class="border padding">